rafed/devra/content/posts/terminal/terminal commands that you don't need but deserve.md

 ---
-title: Useless terminal commands that you deserve
+title: Terminal commands that you don't need but deserve
 date: 2020-06-27
 tags: [terminal, linux]
 draft: true